-- have the owner's name and address attached; - not be left unattended for more than six hours; - not be strung or suspended from any horizontal line across any channel or navigable waterway; - have no more than 10 yo-yos attached from any one line or support; - not have metallic material in lines used for attachment; - have lines no greater than 50 feet in length and must be placed or suspended without restricting or impeding boat traffic.
+- have the owner's name and address attached; - not be left unattended for more than six hours: - not be strung or suspended from any horizontal line across any channel or navigable waterway; - have no more than 10 yo-yos attached from any one line or support; - not have metallic material in lines used for attachment; - have lines no greater than 50 feet in length and must be placed or suspended without restricting or impeding boat traffic.
 Lines must be visible to boats at all times, day or night.

-These methods are legal for taking nongame fish according to the following provisions unless restricted under "Special Area Regulations" in the Appendix.
+These methods are legal for taking nongame fish according to the following provisions unless restricted under "Public Fishing Waters" special regulations on page 28.

-Bow and Arrow: Bowfishing may be used to take nongame fish only, throughout the year in all waters unless restricted under "Special Area Regulations."
+Bow and Arrow: Bowfishing may be used to take nongame fish only, throughout the year in all waters unless restricted under Tailwaters in the "Public Fishing Waters" special regulations on page 32.
 Legal bowfishing is restricted to: